Isuckatbeingsocial/Oralame-Api/README.md

 # Oralame-Api

-A powerful, structured API designed for the Scratch platform, offering advanced functions for exploiting projects with support for sprites, cloud data, Scratch blocks, user input, project blocks, anti-cheat systems, and much more.
+A powerful, structured API designed for the Scratch platform, offering advanced functions for pentesting projects with support for sprites, cloud data, Scratch blocks, user input, project blocks, anti-cheat systems, and much more.

 ## Installation